What is the IFNA Function in Excel?

 The IFNA function uses the following arguments:

-- Value (required argument) – It is the formula or expression to be checked for an #N/A error.
+- Value (required argument) – This is the formula or expression to be checked for an #N/A error.

-- Value_if_na (required argument) – It provides the specified value if the result of the formula or expression is N/A error.
+- Value_if_na (required argument) – This provides the specified value if the result of the formula or expression is N/A error.

 How to use the IFNA Function in Excel?